kmaida/gatsby-speakerbot/docs/usage.md

 ## Shortcuts

 Speakerbot provides [global shortcuts](https://api.slack.com/interactivity/shortcuts) that can be used to list upcoming speaking events and submit post-event reports.
-They can be accessed through the shortcut menu in Slack, which is represented by a lightning bolt icon on the bottome left of the message input area as shown below:
+They can be accessed through the shortcut menu in Slack, which is represented by a lightning bolt icon on the bottom left of the message input area as shown below:

 ![shortcuts screenshot](https://i.imgur.com/aWRn21z.png)

+## App Home